Yuqi-Guoo/2026.1933-test/results/README.md

 The CSV file `table_Qi.csv` contains detailed computational results for all 144 large-scale SCFLP instances.
 For each algorithm (B&C+GSF and B&C+EF), the following columns are reported (with the algorithm name appended as a suffix, e.g., `Obj_B&C+GSF`):

-#### Result Columns (per algorithm)
+#### Results

 - **Obj**: Objective value of the optimal solution (or best incumbent if not solved to optimality)
 - **T(G%)**: Total CPU time in seconds.
-For instances not solved to optimality within the time limit, the optimality gap G% is reported in parentheses, computed as (UB − LB)/UB × 100%, where UB and LB denote the upper bound and lower bound obtained at termination
+For instances not solved to optimality within the time limit, the optimality gap G% is reported in parentheses, computed as (UB - LB)/UB × 100%, where UB and LB denote the upper bound and lower bound obtained at termination
 - **N**: Number of explored branch-and-bound nodes
-- **LPG(%)**: LP relaxation gap at the root node, defined as (Obj\* − Obj_root)/Obj\* × 100%, where Obj\* is the optimal objective value and Obj_root is the LP relaxation bound at the root node
+- **LPG(%)**: LP relaxation gap at the root node, defined as (Obj* - Obj_root)/Obj* × 100%, where Obj* is the optimal objective value or best incumbent and Obj_root is the LP relaxation bound at the root node
-- **CT**: CPU time in seconds spent on separating cutting planes
+- **CT**: CPU time in seconds spent on separating cuts
-- **C**: Total number of cutting planes added throughout the B&C algorithm
+- **C**: Total number of cuts added throughout the B&C algorithm

-#### Special Rows
+### At the end of the table

-- **Average row**: Contains summarized average statistics across all instances (marked with "Average" in the m column)
+- **Average**: Contains summarized average statistics across all instances that can be solved by at least one setting
-- **Solved row**: Contains the total number of instances solved to optimality within the time limit (marked with "Solved" in the m column)
+- **Solved**: Contains the total number of instances solved to optimality within the time limit of 7200 seconds